Regular Expressions

 c

-).If there isn’t a match, move onto the next character of the string.
+)?No: move on to the next character of the string.
+Return to step 2.

-If there is a match, check the rest of the pattern (
+Yes: does the rest of the pattern match (

 a